Enter the Gungeon: Sales

 Enter the Gungeon sold more than 200,000 copies within its first week across all platforms, with Steam Spy suggesting that 75% of these sales were made on Steam.
 By January 2017, the game had sold more than 800,000 units across all platforms, according to Devolver Digital.
 Total sales across all platforms exceeded 3 million by January 2020.

-Sequels and spin-off
+Legacy

-A sequel, Exit the Gungeon was developed by Dodge Roll and originally released for iOS devices through Apple Arcade on September 19, 2019, Whereas Enter the Gungeon has the player attempt to reach the lowest level of the Gungeon, Exit the Gungeon requires the player to escape from the Gungeon as it is collapsing.
-The game plays similarly to Enter the Gungeon, but is based on a platform game rather than a top-down dungeon crawler.
-In 2019, the arcade spin-off Enter the Gungeon: House of the Gundead was announced, and was released in 2022.
+A spin-off, Exit the Gungeon was developed by Dodge Roll and originally released for iOS devices through Apple Arcade on September 19, 2019.
+Whereas Enter the Gungeon has the player attempt to reach the lowest level of the Gungeon, Exit the Gungeon requires the player to escape from the Gungeon as it is collapsing.
+The game plays similarly to Enter the Gungeon, but is a platform game rather than a top-down dungeon crawler.
+In 2019, an arcade spin-off Enter the Gungeon: House of the Gundead was announced, and was released in 2022.
 A sequel with a 3D art style called Enter the Gungeon 2 was announced April 2025, and is scheduled for release in 2026 for Windows and Nintendo Switch 2.